wing5wong/artisan-whs-static/source/_news/2019-12-05_young-dancers-ace-their-exams.md

 Abby’s was not the only high score achieved by Sharyn’s students. **Emma Henare scored 99 per cent.**

-“I think I’ve had only one other 99,” says Sharyn, “and that was Sarah Seville.”
-Sarah is now an international dance star.
+“I think I’ve had only one other 99,” says Sharyn, “and that was (former WHS student) **Sarah Seville.”
+Sarah is now an international dance star.**

 **The youngest of the three high scorers is Lauren Phillips with 98 per cent.** All were “sitting” Advanced Level 1.

-Abby was also given the prestigious Mary Evers Memorial Award, presented to the most promising student from Advanced Level 1 and 2 in all of New Zealand.
+**Abby was also given the prestigious Mary Evers Memorial Award, presented to the most promising student from Advanced Level 1 and 2 in all of New Zealand.**

 The award includes a cash prize to go towards furthering the student’s dance career.